sorry-app/grunt-sorry-theme-deploy/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+**Once you are happy that your contribution is ready for production please send us a pull request**, at which point we'll review the code and merge it in.

 ## Versioning

 For transparency and insight into our release cycle, and for striving to maintain backward compatibility, This project will be maintained under the Semantic Versioning guidelines as much as possible.